davidsbatista/davidsbatista.net/about-me.md

 I hold a Ph.D. in Natural Language Processing where I explored and __[proposed methods for semantic relationship extraction]__.
 You can see a complete list of my __[publications]__  and my detailed __[Curriculum Vitae]__.

-I'm also the creator and maintainer of __[Politiquices.PT]__ a semantic graph connected with Wikidata, which allows to explore political interactions of support and opposition based on archived news articles from the past 25 years.
+I'm also the creator and maintainer of __[Politiquices.PT]__ a semantic graph connected with Wikidata, which allows exploring political interactions of support and opposition based on archived news articles from the past 25 years.

 I occasionally write <a href="/posts/"><b>blog posts</b></a> mostly about Software Engineering, Natural Language Processing and Machine Learning.
 I have a strong interest in the following topics: